Shawn-Guo-CN/ChinaTripInfo/docs/source/index.md

 ## ☕ Buy Us a Coffee

 If you enjoy our work, feel free to scan the QR code below and buy us a coffee ☕.
-Your support keeps this project going and helps us reach more travelers like you!
+Your support keeps this project going and helps us reach more travellers like you!

 <div align="center">
   <img src="_static/images/revolut.jpg" alt="Support QR Code" style="max-width: min(100vw, 400px); height: auto;" />